dradux/example-rails-todolist/README.md

 ## FLCI Testing
-* if you would like to change something in the app to cause a flci build you can update the apps version (config/environment.rb > APP_VERSION).
+* if you would like to change something in the app to cause a flci build you can update the app's version (config/environment.rb > APP_VERSION).

 ## Tests